carmine560/trading-assistant/README.md

 them.

 > **Note**: I tested these examples in the environment with 1080p resolution,
-> the maximized ‘Watchlists’ window, the left-snapped ‘Summary’ window, and the
+> the maximized “Watchlists” window, the left-snapped “Summary” window, and the
-> right-snapped ‘Chart’ window.
+> right-snapped “Chart” window.
 Additionally, my Hyper SBI 2 settings differ
 > from the default settings.

 ### Startup Script ###